DLSLegacy/JM.github.io/README.md

 These are the underlying pallets needed for the smart contract environment.
 On each pallet I give a brief desrciption of it's intended purpose and function.
-Once I have all of the required dependencies I will leave a detailed description here.
+I'll be posting some of the modifications and key parameters here once I've built all the dependencies